dwilliam62/debian-btrfs-boot/README.md

   results.
 - 🎨 Colorful UX: ANSI-colored messages with icons for clarity.

-Screenshots
+### Screenshots

 ![Screenshot 1](img/ScreenShot-1.png) ![Screenshot 2](img/ScreenShot-2.png)

 ---

+## When to run:

-When to run Run this script from the Debian Installer shell after you have partitioned and formatted the target drive, and the installer has mounted the target system at /target and the EFI partition at /target/boot/efi.
-This is typically before the package installation step.
+Run this script from the Debian Installer shell (CTRL + ALT + F2) after you have partitioned and formatted the target drive, and the installer has mounted the target system at /target and the EFI partition at /target/boot/efi.
+This is before the package installation step.

+## Reminder:

+> The boot disk root partiontion must be mounted on `/target`
+> For UEFI also EFI parition must be mounted on `/target/boot`

-Expected environment:
+### Expected environment:

 - Debian 12 or 13 installer
 - GPT partitioning and UEFI firmware (/sys/firmware/efi present)